-GPGN210.
-Materials of the Earth

-GPGN302, Electromagnetic & Seismic Methods

-GPGN303, Gravity, Magnetic & Electrical Methods

-GPGN404, Digital Signal Analysis

-GPGN409, Inversion

-GPGN432, Formation Evaluation

-GPGN470, Applications of Satellite Remote Sensing
+GPGN200, Introduction to Geophysics GPGN302, Electromagnetic & Seismic Methods GPGN303, Gravity, Magnetic & Electrical Methods GPGN404, Digital Signal Analysis GPGN409, Inversion GPGN432, Formation Evaluation GPGN470, Applications of Satellite Remote Sensing

 The remaining hours can be satisfied by a combination of other geophysics courses, as well as courses in geology, mathematics, and computer science depending on the student's major.

-Students must consult with the Department of Geophysics to get their sequence of courses approved before embarking on a minor program.
+Students must consult with the Department of Geophysics to have their sequence of courses approved before embarking on a minor program.